8 Foods To Avoid During Pregnancy

 8. Caffeine

-Caffeine should be avoided during your first trimester, as it can cross the placenta and cause miscarriage.
-After your first trimester, you should limit your intake of no more than 300mg a day, which equals about 3 cups of coffee.
-Remember that caffeine is also found in your favorite soft drinks, tea and certain foods and they all count!
+During the first trimester, it’s best to avoid caffeine as it can cross the placenta and increase the risk of miscarriage.
+After the first trimester, limit your intake to no more than 300mg per day, equivalent to about three cups of coffee.
+Remember that caffeine is also present in many soft drinks, teas, and certain foods, so be mindful of your total intake.

 Related Posts